 Besides the injuries that typically come to mind when thinking of construction workers on unsafe work sites, like falling or being struck by objects, there are other, potentially more dangerous and fatal types of construction accidents that are lesser known but just as serious – burn injuries and explosions.
 While sometimes these accidents result in minor injuries that only require short-term medical treatment, some may result in catastrophic, life-altering disabilities that leave workers unable to continue working and unable to provide for their families.

 After a serious burn or for those dealing with the consequences of a workplace explosion, the medical bills, emotional anguish and financial strain may prove to be too much.
 Many times, these injuries occur due to the negligence or carelessness of another party.
 That party owes it to you and your family to pay for the suffering their actions caused.

-The personal injury attorneys at the Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. law firm have gained millions of dollars in recoveries for workers in Virginia, Maryland and Washington, D.C. who were hurt on jobsites due to safety violations and negligence.
+The personal injury attorneys at the Koonz, McKenney, Johnson & DePaolis L.L.P. law firm have gained millions of dollars in recoveries for workers in Washington, D.C. who were hurt on job sites due to safety violations and negligence.
 Best Lawyers® also rated our firm among the “Best Law Firms” of 2014 and 2016.
 We can provide an honest, free evaluation of your potential burn injury lawsuit as well as the aggressive representation that your claim needs.
 For the best chance of a successful outcome, speak with an accident lawyer at our firm today about your situation.